yshirai999/Benchmark_RL/readme.md

 - The folder ``BenchEnv`` contains the conda environment needed to run files in this repo

-- To check import libraries, you may run the following code
+- To check imported libraries, you may run the following code

 ```bash
 from distutils.sysconfig import get_python_lib